hello-insurance/blog-dev/src/content/blog/insurance-systems.md

 ## Insurance Ecosystem Overview

 The insurance industry relies on a diverse range of interconnected systems to ensure efficient operations and provide high-quality services to all stakeholders.
 Below is a description of each system in the insurance ecosystem.
-These systems are listed in no particular order of importance, and most are described from the perspective of an insurance carrier:
+These systems are listed in no particular order of importance, and most are described from the perspective of an insurance carrier.

+Not all these systems exist as standalone entities; depending on the carrier's focus and line of business, some may function as features or modules within a larger system.
+Core systems generally include Underwriting Workbench, Policy Administration, Claims Management, Producer Management, Customer Servicing, Actuarial Systems, and Analytics.
+Everything else is either a subsystem or a supporting system under one of these.

 ### 1. Agency Management